airbytehq/airbyte/docs/integrations/destinations/azure-blob-storage.md

 ### Setup guide

-- Fill up AzureBlobStorage info
+* Fill up AzureBlobStorage info
-  - **Endpoint Domain Name**
+  * **Endpoint Domain Name**
-    - Leave default value \(or leave it empty if run container from command line\) to use Microsoft native one or use your own.
+    * Leave default value \(or leave it empty if run container from command line\) to use Microsoft native one or use your own.
-  - **Azure blob storage container**
+  * **Azure blob storage container**
-    - If not exists - will be created automatically.
+    * If not exists - will be created automatically.
 If leave empty, then will be created automatically airbytecontainer+timestamp..
-  - **Azure Blob Storage account name**
+  * **Azure Blob Storage account name**
-    - See [this](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) on how to create an account.
+    * See [this](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) on how to create an account.
-  - **The Azure blob storage account key**
+  * **The Azure blob storage account key**
-    - Corresponding key to the above user.
+    * Corresponding key to the above user.
-  - **Format**
+  * **Format**
-    - Data format that will be use for a migrated data representation in blob.
+    * Data format that will be use for a migrated data representation in blob.
+    * With the field **File Extension**, it is possible to save the output files with extension.
+It is an optional field with default value as `false`.
+Enable this to store the files with extension.
-- Make sure your user has access to Azure from the machine running Airbyte.
+* Make sure your user has access to Azure from the machine running Airbyte.
-  - This depends on your networking setup.
+  * This depends on your networking setup.
-  - The easiest way to verify if Airbyte is able to connect to your Azure blob storage container is via the check connection tool in the UI.
+  * The easiest way to verify if Airbyte is able to connect to your Azure blob storage container is via the check connection tool in the UI.

 ## Changelog